 1) Get up and running

 On the simplest level, the basic cable setup here hasn't really changed: you've got a power cable to plug into the wall outlet, an HDMI cable to stick into your TV, and you can connect to the Internet either via Ethernet cable or Wi-Fi.
-If you've set up a game console anytime over the last 10 years, you can probably sort that all out.
+If you've set up a new game console at any point over the last 10 years, you can probably sort that all out.

 But there's a bit more to consider, especially if you're plugging into a 4K TV.
 To ensure that you're able to run games in full 2160p (4K) resolution, assuming your TV is up to the task, you may need to ensure that the console is plugged into the right HDMI port on the TV.

 Look up your TV model to see if the ports are differentiated and if some are specifically designated for 4K 60Hz output.
 Once your PS4 Pro is all set up, go to the "Sound and Screen" section in the console's settings to see whether you're fully 4K or need to sort out an issue.
-If it's not the port, it could be an incompatibility between the console and TV: there have been various reports of issues, which will hopefully be addressed by firmware updates on either end.
-On that note, make sure your TV's firmware is up to date.
+If it's not the port, it could be an incompatibility between the console and TV: there had been various reports of issues when the console first released, but hopefully those have been all handled by firmware updates.
+On that note, make sure your TV's firmware is up to date as well.

 Furthermore, make sure that HDR (high dynamic range) output is enabled on both the PS4 Pro and television (assuming your TV supports HDR): you'll find it in "Sound and Screen" again on the console, and you'll have to dig around your TV's settings menu to find it on that end.
 Not every game supports HDR, but the enhancements can be pretty awesome – it's well worth having activated.